nc1z/nc1z/README.md

 #### :sailboat: Backend Migration / Revamp (Jul 2023 - present)

+- Supporting the migration of backend from PHP to Strapi CMS (rewrite) for a large MNC.
+Also, implementation of new features for the frontend and integration with new backend.

   - Language(s): Typescript, Javascript with flow

   - FE: React

   - BE: Strapi CMS (NodeJs)

   - Testing: Jest, Supertest

 #### :credit_card: New Membership Platform (Apr 2023 - Jun 2023)